STAT545-UBC-hw-2018-19/hw05-CeciliaLe07/hw05-CeciliaLe07.md

 ![ggplot\_first\_barplot.png](plot_highcharter.png)

-**Note:** Similarly to the case of ploty graphs, it is necesary to run this code in an R session in order to interact with the produced plot.
+**Note:** Similarly to the case of ploty graphs, it is necesary to run this code in R session in order to interact with the produced plot.